 Pesto Grilled Shrimp

-This little Pesto Grilled Shrimp recipe is an easy swap for any summer BBQ and leftovers are great addition for topping onto your favourite salad for lunch.
+This pesto grilled shrimp recipe is an easy swap for any summer BBQ and leftovers are a great addition for topping onto your favourite salad for lunch.
 Plus, the pesto sauce itself can be used as a dip or dressing or dip for meats and veggies alike.

 Pesto Grilled Shrimp